-Raising a model's consideration rate has proven to be a fierce battle for automakers and involves significant marketing expenses.
-Throughout May 2012, there are 287 models2 in China's automotive market vying for consumer attention, while only 2.6 models, on average, are in the consideration set of new-vehicle intenders.
-The probability of a model being included in an intender's consideration set is approximately 0.9 percent of all the models existing in the market.
+Raising a model’s consideration rate has proven to be a fierce battle for automakers and involves significant marketing expenses.
+Throughout May 2012, there are 287 models in China’s automotive market vying for consumer attention, while only 2.6 models, on average, are in the consideration set of new-vehicle intenders.
+The probability of a model being included in an intender’s consideration set is approximately 0.9 percent of all the models existing in the market.

 Safety and quality are the top criteria among new-vehicle intenders in China.
 More than three in five (66%) premium segment intenders and 72 percent of non-premium segment intenders consider a model because of its reputation for quality and safety.
-Quality of workmanship and durability and low failure rate, which relate to quality and safety, are top consideration reasons.
+Quality of workmanship and long-use life and low failure rate, which relate to quality and safety, are top consideration reasons.